donguklim/GraphicsPortfolio/README.md

 ---
 ## Project Goal
 - To implement Ghost of Tsushima grass with Unreal Engine 5
-- To demonstrate capability of  Niagara Data Channel and PCG combination on runtime gpgpu simulation of a large number of instances.
+- To demonstrate capability of  Niagara Data Channel(NDC) and PCG combination on runtime gpgpu simulation of a large number of instances.

 ---